 Chief Sylvester is a member of the Executive Advisory Board of the North Central Texas Fusion Center and serves on the Advisory Council of the Caruth Police Institute.

 Assistant Chief Steven Baxter

-Steven Baxter began his career with the Richardson Police Department as a police officer in July 1994.
-He currently serves as the Captain over the Investigative Operations Bureau, which includes command over the investigative process, case filings and records management.
+Assistant Chief Steven Baxter began his career with the Richardson Police Department as a police officer in July 1994.
+Throughout the 23 years of service to the City of Richardson community Steven Baxter worked in several areas of the department.
+Steven ended his career as the as the Captain over the Investigative Operations Bureau, which includes command over the investigative process, case filings and records management.
 Previous assignments include; Major Crimes Lieutenant and Property Crimes Lieutenant in Investigations, Lieutenant in Patrol Operations Division, Sergeant over Crimes Against Persons / Forgery & Fraud Unit, Patrol Sergeant, Detective and Patrol Officer.
 In addition, Steven served as a member of the Special Weapons and Tactics Unit from 2003 to 2016 serving as the SWAT Commander from 2009 to 2016.

 Steven holds a Bachelor of Business Administration from Baylor University, a Graduate Certificate in Local Government Management from The University of Texas at Dallas, is a graduate of the Institute for Law Enforcement Administration (ILEA) School of Police Supervision and ILEA Management College as well as the Caruth Police Institute’s Executive Leadership Series.
 He is married with two children and in his spare time runs marathons raising awareness and support for the Leukemia/Lymphoma Society.